amitxv/PC-Tuning/docs/physical-setup.md

 - [Higher DPI reduces latency](https://www.youtube.com/watch?v=6AoRfv9W110).
 Most mice are able to handle 1600 DPI without [sensor smoothing](https://www.reddit.com/r/MouseReview/comments/5haxn4/sensor_smoothing).
 Optionally [reduce the pointer speed](https://boringboredom.github.io/tools/#/WinSens) in Windows.
 This will not interfere with in-game input as modern games use raw input

-- [Higher polling rate reduces jitter](https://www.youtube.com/watch?app=desktop&v=djCLZ6qEVuA).
-Polling rates higher than 1kHz may negatively impact performance depending on your hardware so adjust accordingly
+- [Higher polling rate reduces jitter](https://www.youtube.com/watch?v=djCLZ6qEVuA).
+Polling rates higher than 1kHz may negatively impact performance depending on your hardware, so adjust it accordingly

 - USB output is limited to roughly 7A and RGB requires unnecessary power.
 Turn off RGB where you can or strip the LEDs from the peripheral as [running an RGB effect/animation can take a great toll on the MCU and will delay other processes](https://blog.wooting.nl/what-influences-keyboard-speed)